 12. Little Roy, "Sliver" (2011)

-A storied reggae artist who recorded for Studio One in the '60s, worked with the Upsetters in the '70s, and released music on Adrian Sherwood's On U-Sound in the '90s, Little Roy found success in the internet era with Battle for Seattle, a 2011 album reinterpreting 10 Nirvana songs with revisionist producer Prince Fatty.
-Released as the A side of a 45, Little Roy moves Cobain's evocative night at grandma's from Washington to Jamaica.
-Battle for Seattle Arranger Nick Coplowe told The Guardian, "When you look at ‘Sliver' it's just a day at his grandma's house, but there's a lot of angst and hurt in there.
+Little Roy recorded for Studio One in the '60s, worked with the Upsetters in the '70s, and released music on Adrian Sherwood's On U-Sound in the '90s.
+The storied reggae artist found success in the internet era with Battle for Seattle, a 2011 album reinterpreting 10 Nirvana songs with revisionist producer Prince Fatty.
+Released as the A-side, Little Roy moves Cobain's evocative night at grandma's from Washington to Jamaica.
+Battle for Seattle arranger Nick Coplowe told The Guardian, "When you look at 'Sliver' it's just a day at his grandma's house, but there's a lot of angst and hurt in there.
 Most reggae music is about pain and suffering and struggling, and that's what Kurt's lyrics were about."

 11. Finally Punk, "Negative Creep" (2009)

-The new generation of punks and indie rockers have naturally recorded their share of Nirvana covers — Fidlar, Titus Andronicus, Mean Jeans, and Jeff the Brotherhood among them.
-But the best of the bunch may be defunct Austin four-piece Finally Punk, whose angular, ramshackle blurts recalls late-'70s post-punk bands like the Raincoats and Liliput (of which Cobain was an avowed fan).
+The new generation of punks and indie rockers have naturally recorded their share of Nirvana covers — Fidlar, Titus Andronicus, Mean Jeans, and JEFF the Brotherhood among them.
+But the best of the bunch may be defunct Austin four-piece Finally Punk, whose angular, ramshackle blurts recall late-'70s post-punk bands like the Raincoats and LiLiPUT (of which Cobain was an avowed fan).
 The whole thing sounds like it may fall apart at any minute.

 10. Caetano Veloso, "Come As You Are" (2004)